The 23rd (Royal Welch Fusiliers)

 In 1862, the regiment had an average strength of 869 men, 629 hospital admissions (724 admissions per 1000 of mean strength) with 7 deaths in hospital, 3 deaths out of hospital and 2 among the invalids (13.81 deaths per 1000 of mean strength).
 A private of the 23rd Regiment was found dead in his bed after having drunk alcohol excessively the previous night.

 The 2nd/23rd occupied Lower St Elmo Barracks during the second half of the year.
 The 1st/22nd had the largest number of sick in hospitals although the mortality was highest in the 2nd/23rd Regiment.
 Ophthalmia prevailed during the month with 162 admissions.
 At the end of the year, all those men with sore eyes were sent to the Sanatorium at Citta Vecchia.

-2 Nov Pte Thomas Kinsey 2nd/23rd Royal Welch Fusiliers in Floriana Cemetery.
+- 2 Nov Pte Thomas Kinsey 2nd/23rd Royal Welch Fusiliers in the Civil and Military Cemetery Floriana.